Legal Evidence

 Note:

-The account created in this mode is inactive (not chained) and cannot be found on the blockchain.
+An account created in this mode is inactive (not yet written to the blockchain) and therefore cannot be located or queried on the Zetrix blockchain until it becomes active through a transaction.

 An account refers to a randomly generated digital identity of a user, item, institution, house, file, asset issuer account, etc. based on a cryptographic algorithm, usually called a blockchain account (public-private pair and blockchain account address).
 It is not controlled by any centralized organization and is completely controlled by the account owner.